 1. Revenue Loss

 Since the outbreak in February, priorities have changed for many insurance policyholders.
-There has been an increased apathy towards the payment of premium as policyholders look forward spending towards surviving the pandemic.
+There has been an increased apathy towards the payment of premiums as policyholders look forward to spending towards surviving the pandemic.

 Premium generation for insurance companies has also been greatly affected as a result of these setbacks.
 Furthermore, insurance companies in Nigeria heavily reliant on foot soldiers to collect premiums will have a problem with the restriction.

-Attention will now turn to other sources of revenue like investments.
+Attention will now turn to other sources of revenue and investment opportunities in Nigeria.

 2. Claim Settlement